 - If tissue damage or necrosis has occurred, the veterinarian will surgically remove damaged tissue (rectal resection) before moving the tissue back inside the anus.

-A care sheet will be provided at the time of hospital discharge.
+The veterinarian will provide you with a care sheet at the time of discharge.

 Antibiotics and analgesics post-surgery to prevent infection and relieve pain.
 Administer as instructed.